 Jak/Stat Signaling Pathway

 Activating Jak mutations are major molecular events in human hematological malignancies.
 Researchers have found a unique somatic mutation in the Jak2 pseudokinase domain (V617F) that commonly occurs in polycythemia vera, essential thrombocythemia, and idiopathic myelofibrosis.
 This mutation results in the pathologic activation Jak2, associated with receptors for erythropoietin, thrombopoietin, and G-CSF, which control erythroid, megakaryocytic, and granulocytic proliferation and differentiation.
-Researchers have also found somatic acquired gain-of-function mutations in Jak1 have been discovered in adult T cell acute lymphoblastic leukemia.
-Somatic activating mutations in Jak1, Jak2, and Jak3 have been also identified in pediatric acute lymphoblastic leukemia (ALL).
-Furthermore, Jak2 mutations have been detected around pseudokinase domain R683 (R683G or deltaIREED) in Down syndrome childhood B-ALL and pediatric B-ALL.
+Researchers have also shown that somatic acquired gain-of-function mutations of Jak1 are found in adult T cell acute lymphoblastic leukemia.
+Somatic activating mutations in Jak1, Jak2, and Jak3 have also been identified in pediatric acute lymphoblastic leukemia (ALL).
+Furthermore, Jak2 mutations have been detected around pseudokinase domain R683 (R683G or DIREED) in Down syndrome childhood B-ALL and pediatric B-ALL

 - Beekman R, Touw IP (2010) G-CSF and its receptor in myeloid malignancy.
 Blood 115(25), 5131–6.